Lane Cafe, Claremont

 The coffees tasted strong (definitely double shots) and my cappuccino was served with a nice sprinkling of chocolate.
 The first thing I noticed was the green cup, it was simply large and I was so pleased with that.
 The slice was smooth and rich, the caramel gooey.
 I wish it a little bigger but it was perfect with the coffees.

 The eggs and ham were served with light crispy toast, pesto, scrambled eggs and a generous amount of bacon.
 DD loved the pesto and it made for a very unique and pleasant flavour when combined with the bacon.

 Free Range Eggs on Toast ($12.50)

 I chose to have my eggs scrambled and they were delicious, the eggs were a cross between scrambled and an omelette.
 I wish there was more of the side of chutney, it complimented the dish so well.
 Considering that I ordered a very simple dish, I cannot say enough how yummy it was and perhaps the best eggs on toast in Perth at the moment.

 Both dishes were served on a rectangle wooden board and unlike other places that also use this concept, these were big and there was room to eat the meals without making a mess.
 The the toast was rectangle, a minor detail that makes the wooden board work and so yes we approve of the wooden board.

 There are a few retail stores inside the Old Theatre Lane which includes fashion, a travel agent, bookstore and a gift store.
-Interestingly there is a place that sells world globes, very expensive ones that I would love to buy one day.
+Interestingly there is a place that sells beautiful world.
 Around the corner is a jam packed kitchen store, Bunnings Hardware and a music store.